Cloud adoption is ramping up as organizations demand more flexibility and advanced features from their unified communications platforms.

 Unified communications as a service (UCaaS) offers organizations certain benefits, including easier IT management, support for mobile and remote workers, and cost-effective scalability.
 As a result, the UCaaS market is expected to see double-digit growth through 2024, according to Frost & Sullivan.

-To reap these UCaaS benefits, organizations must prepare a migration strategy that meets the needs of their network, IT staff and end users.
+To reap these UCaaS benefits, organizations must assess the UCaaS options and then prepare a migration strategy that meets the needs of their network, IT staff and end users.

 What should organizations include in a UCaaS strategy?